jpbempel/jpbempel.github.io/_posts/debug-non-safepoints.md

 Only the last frame where the code is currently executing can be anywhere inside a method, including outside of a safepoint.
 If we are outside a safepoint we don't have debug information so we cannot resolve this last frame correctly.

-How JFR & `AsyncGetCallTrace` manage to get this last frame? is the information accurate?
+How JFR & `AsyncGetCallTrace` manage to get this last frame?
+Is the information accurate?
 Do we have line number precision?

 ## Async-Profiler
-Async-Profiler as several output formats:
+Async-Profiler provides several output formats:
 - flamegraph (svg/html)
 - text (flat/traces/collapsed)
 - JFR